gruns/icecream/README.md

 Do you ever use `print()` or `log()` to debug your code?
 Of course you do.
 IceCream, or `ic` for short, makes print debugging a little sweeter.

-`ic()` is like `print()`, but better, because it:
+`ic()` is like `print()`, but better:

-  1. Prints both expressions/variable names and their values.
+  1. It prints both expressions/variable names and their values.
-  2. Is 40% faster to type.
+  2. It's 40% faster to type.
-  3. Pretty prints data structures.
+  3. Data structures are pretty printed.
-  4. Syntax highlights output.
+  4. Output is syntax highlighted.
-  5. Optionally includes program context: filename, line number, and parent function.
+  5. It optionally includes program context: filename, line number, and parent function.

 IceCream is well tested, [permissively licensed](LICENSE.txt), and